-Head chef Krzysztof Pilniak's Bistro Menu (shortened at lunchtime) offers a well balanced choice of dishes that make good use of both local in-season foods (fresh fish sourced in Wexford and game from Wicklow are among the seasonal offerings) and more exotic ingredients.
+Head chef Kris Pilniak's Bistro Menu (shortened at lunchtime) offers a well-balanced choice of dishes that make good use of both local in-season foods (fresh fish sourced in Wexford and game from Wicklow are among the seasonal offerings) and more exotic ingredients, including swordfish.
 It works out at especially good value for lunch - and well-informed staff are happy to discuss the menu and advise on choices.

-The Tavern caters well for or private functions, with The Piano Bar available for anything from birthday parties to corporate events and weddings - and the private rooftop restaurant, Spires, can also be booked.
+The Tavern caters well for or private functions, with both The Piano Bar and the Cellar Bar available for anything from birthday parties to corporate events and weddings - and the private rooftop restaurant, Spires, can also be booked.
 Offering panoramic views of Wexford Town, it caters for up to 50 guests for a sit down meal.

 A fairly extensive wine list offers choices from around the world, with some available by the glass.